Huge Memory Calculation Regression (Missing Infos, Obfuscated texts, Missing assets in calculation)

 Just wanted to share my views

-Hey Nick, really appreciate the quick aswer!
+Hey Nick, really appreciate the quick aswer !

-• If I sum up the top resoruces it is around 60k memory.
+• In the provided screenshot it says 97k of 100k memory.
+If I sum up the top resoruces it is around 60k memory.
 Since this is sorted from top to bottom for most demanding resources and the bottom one is just 100 memory I am still missing around 37k memory.
-Even if it only shows the top resources if the bottom one of the top resources is just 100 there must be something missing here.
-This is also happening in other maps as well
+Even if it only shows the top resources if the bottom one of the top resources is just 100 could this still mean something is missing here?

 • Also if the report is already calculating memory on the whole island anyways is there any way to print out or get a file that has all the memory calculation results not just the top ones.
 On big open world maps it is really necessary to know every asset that is taking up memory.
 Also would love to get this to assure everything sums up correctly